Taiwan loses diplomatic ally in move welcomed by Beijing

 BEIJING (AP) — Taiwan on Wednesday condemned the African island nation of Sao Tome and Principe’s “abrupt” move to break their diplomatic ties, while rival China welcomed the defection of one of the self-governing island’s small number of allies.

 Just 21 countries and governments now have official ties with Taiwan.
-Most of the world and the United Nations do not formally recognize Taiwan as a condition of maintaining relations with China, which considers the island a part of its territory.
+Most of the world and the United Nations do not formally recognize the island as a condition of maintaining relations with China, which considers Taiwan a part of its territory.

 Beijing and Taipei have competed for allies for much of the nearly seven decades since the end of China’s civil war in 1949, when the defeated Nationalist government fled across the Taiwan Strait.
-As its economic, military and political clout has grown, China has become more successful in pulling away governments in a bid to diplomatically isolate Taiwan, though countries like the United States maintain strong unofficial ties with Taipei.
+As its economic, military and political clout has grown, China has become more successful in pulling away governments in a bid to diplomatically isolate Taiwan, though some countries, including the United States, maintain strong unofficial ties with Taipei.

 Taiwanese Foreign Minister David Lee accused Sao Tome of demanding “an astronomical amount of financial help,” though he did not say how much.
-A Taiwanese foreign ministry statement accused Sao Tome of trying to “gain a higher price by lingering on both sides of the strait.”
+A Taiwanese foreign ministry statement said Sao Tome had been trying to “gain a higher price by lingering on both sides of the strait.”

 Most Read Stories